I don’t know how to make tea. He can’t stand my Murabba.

-We both love to spend evenings sipping vodka, listening to Ghulam Ali and watching Elementary…
+We both love to spend evenings sipping vodka, listening to Ghulam Ali, and watching Elementary…

 I can watch Rhet Butler n number of times.
 He can’t stop praising Captain Spock.

-We both love to watch the latest Bollywood drama first day first show…
+We both love to watch the latest Bollywood drama first-day first show…

 Still, deeply, madly in love with each other, we can’t stay apart for more than a day.

-Both of us married to each other and that makes us a couple.
+Both of us are married to each other and that makes us a couple.
 Not so perfect, but still together we may make a good team as a parent.

 Let’s give it a try!

-I will clean, bathe, feed and massage the baby.
-You will tell her weird stories, play ball with her and put her to sleep.
+I will clean, bathe, feed, and massage the baby.
+You will tell her weird stories, play ball with her, and put her to sleep.

 Sounds like a Disney production’s urban fairy tale?

 Maybe yes.
 Because life doesn’t always give you perfect situations.
 The baby doesn’t sleep when you want it to.
-Cleaning the baby not so easy and making it eat without much fuss, a mission impossible.
+Cleaning the baby is not so easy and making it eat without much fuss, a mission impossible.
 Managing all these new roles along with your own personal needs and aspirations seems an equally impossible job.
-We see parents all around us: hotels, temples, parks, tourist places, buses, shopping malls, airports and schools.
+We see parents all around us: hotels, temples, parks, tourist places, buses, shopping malls, airports, and schools.
 For many of them, it is their first time, while others are seasoned in the jobs.

 Shaping the future of a child is such an important activity for all parents, but surprisingly there are no grooming schools for this job.
 In India, while you will find tuitions for all kinds of jobs; you will hardly find any coaching institute for dealing with post-partum depression/ babysitting/ how to make the baby burp.
-All of us may not become doctors, engineers, civil servants/ bankers but yes, most of us will definitely be in a relationship, get married and probably have children.
+All of us may not become doctors, engineers, civil servants/ bankers but yes, most of us will definitely be in a relationship, get married, and probably have children.

 Before they decide to have the baby, it is important to know each other’s weaknesses and strengths; whims and fancies as well as dreams and ambitions.
 In today’s world of equality, ambitions play a very important role in a relationship.
 It is equally important for partners to respect each other’s abilities and ambitions.
 If there is a need to make any compromises to accommodate a child, it should be a mutually agreed decision and not a forced one.
 I have many times been called a Mother India for quitting my job as an IAF officer.

-Some of my friends think I am earning a lot more in the civil street and they aren’t competitive enough to take the risk.
+Some of my friends think I am earning a lot more in the city street and they aren’t competitive enough to take the risk.
 But very few understood that it was a well-planned decision made by both of us because we wanted to enjoy our daughter’s childhood.
 So if one wasn’t able to be around, at least the other was ready to shoot the Princess’ development.
 Neither of us feels guilty or jealous for making some changes in our lifestyle.
 I still don’t know how to cook and he still makes me draft his letters.
-One need not to always feel that a supreme sacrifice is required from only the would-be- mothers; when getting ready for the child.
+One need not always feel that a supreme sacrifice is required from only the would-be- mothers; when getting ready for the child.
 It can be a practical decision too.
-One of my friends, a civil servant in a state government; has a techie husband baby-sitting their son and at the same time working from home 24/7.
+One of my friends, a civil servant in a state government; has a techie husband babysitting their son and at the same time working from home 24/7.
 Instead of leaving things to destiny, it’s always better to be a little more planned in living our life.

 Finally, as Nadal said on being fined for slow play at French Open: ‘Players are not machines.
 We need time to breathe.’
 Similarly, couples need time to know each other and keep falling in love with each other again and again.
-And, it takes equal time to plan healthy and happy babies; and become their not so perfect Father Figures.
+And, it takes equal time to plan healthy and happy babies; and become their not-so-perfect Father Figures.

 Facts to consider